Aarhus University By-laws

 Subsection (2) Pro-rectors are appointed by the board on the recommendation of the rector.

-Subsection (3) Section 31(1), (2) second sentence, (3) and (8) will also apply to the appointment of pro-rectors.
-In addition, Section 31(2), first sentence, will also apply to the appointment of the pro-rector who acts as the rector’s deputy.
+Subsection (3), section 31(1), (2), second sentence, (3) and (8) will also apply to the appointment of pro-rectors.
+In addition, section 31(2), first sentence, will also apply to the appointment of the pro-rector who acts as the rector’s deputy.

-Subsection (4) At the start of the appointment procedure, the rector will set up a consultative group consisting of a representative of the academic staff from each faculty, a representative of the technical-administrative staff, and a student.
-The members are recommended by the academic councils’ chairmanship assembly.
+Subsection (4) At the start of the appointment procedure, the rector will set up a consultative group consisting of a representative of the academic staff from each faculty, a representative of the technical/administrative staff, and a student.
+The members are recommended by the academic councils’ chairs’ assembly.
 The group is briefed about the draft advertisement, and about the pool of applicants.
 The group is shown any relevant applications that have been received, and advises the rector about which candidates should be invited to attend an interview.

 Subsection (5) The rector conducts interviews, and in this connection, may solicit internal or external support.

-Subsection (6) The board may terminate the pro-rector’s employment on the recommendation of the rector and in accordance with the rules in Section 29 of the University Act.
+Subsection (6) The board may terminate the pro-rector’s employment on the recommendation of the rector and in accordance with the rules in section 29 of the University Act.

 University director